jeoconnor/mk-weak-func-elf/README.md

 1. Decorating function test doubles with the `__attribute__((section(...)))` syntax.

-2. If the option `-p PREFIX` is supplied as a command line argument to the `test-double-elfpatch` command, then functions defined in a files beginning with that `PREFIX` will be treated as test double functions.
+2. If the option `-p PREFIX` is supplied as a command line argument to the `mk-weakfunc-elf` command, then functions defined in a files beginning with that `PREFIX` will be treated as test double functions.